 Launching a website is an essential digital marketing strategy.
 Not only is it an opportunity to increase your exposure to those searching online, but they’re also a crucial touchpoint in the customer lifecycle for building trust and illustrating your unique value proposition (USP).

-Your website will be the foundation of your online presence, which all your adverts, social media accounts and online interactions will point back to.
+Your website is the foundation of your online presence, which all adverts, social media accounts and online interactions point back to.

 Before creating a site, you’ll need to choose a content management system (CMS) that can facilitate your design, content management and optimization needs.
 You could instead hire a web developer to create your site for you, but with this, there is a risk of losing control over the final product.

-Learning to use a CMS gives you the ability to chop and change the content in the future and reduces the total cost of launching a new website.
+Learning to use a CMS allows you to change content easily and reduces the cost of launching a new website.

 An effective website will convince visitors that you can solve a problem or meet a need for them, especially if you’re a business.
-Of course, they will also want to learn about your brand, product or service.
-But, you will need to present the specific benefits of what you’re offering to provide a good customer experience (CX).
+Of course, they’ll also want to learn about your brand, product or service.
+But, you’ll need to present the specific benefits of what you’re offering to provide a good customer experience (CX).

 1. Choose a domain name